generation-org/jfsjd-final-project/task-5/README.md

     }
 ```

-3. Implement a new funciton in the `items.js` that loads the items from the `ItemsController` using the function you already implemented `addItemCard(item)`.
+3. Implement a new function in the `items.js` that loads the items from the `ItemsController` using the function you already implemented `addItemCard(item)`.

-4. Modify the `items.js` so it calls the `loadItemsFromLocalStorage()` and then iterate the `ItemsController.items` list to load the items into your the `items.html` page using the function implemented before  `addItemCard(item)`
+4. Modify the `items.js` so it calls the `loadItemsFromLocalStorage()` and then iterate the `ItemsController.items` list to load the items into your  `items.html` page using the function implemented from  `addItemCard(item)`

 ## Results

-We've now implemented a basic version of your App that persist the data on the local storage.
+We've now implemented a basic version of your application that persist the data on the local storage.

 Test out your code by calling the funciton that loads the data from the local storage and verify the items are displayed correctly.
 You can also use the developer tools and navigate to the Application tab to verify that the items are saved in the local storage.